chef-training/chef-preflight-unix-essentials/README.md

-# Chef Essentials on Windows Training Pre-flight
+# Chef Essentials on Unix Training Pre-flight

 We are going to verify that attendees are setup properly, and the facilities will not cause issues.